-With integrity and openness at the heart of our work, we aim to meet each client with genuine care and thoughtful attention and attunement.
-Whatever brings you to therapy — whether it’s longstanding patterns, recent difficulties, or a search for clarity — you’ll find a place here where your experience can be spoken, explored, and understood.
+With integrity and openness at the heart of our work, we aim to meet each client with genuine care and thoughtful attention, attunement and containment.
+Whatever brings you to therapy — whether it is longstanding patterns, recent difficulties, or a search for clarity — you will find a place here where your experience can be spoken, explored, and understood.

 Finding a psychotherapist can be a daunting process, especially if you have not spoken with one before.
 It can take some time to find a therapist who feels like a good fit - each person is different.
 The following sections explain our process and what to expect at each stage.